astralgazelle/DiscogsReleaseScrobbler/README.md

 # DiscogsReleaseScrobbler
-Discogs release scrobbler for Last.fm.
-You can scrobble individual tracks or the full release.
-You can also use it to scrobble tracks from files in popular formats: .mp3 .flac .wav .ogg .m4a .opus.
+A Discogs release scrobbler for Last.fm.
+It allows you to scrobble individual tracks or full releases.
+You can also scrobble directly from local files in popular formats: .mp3, .flac, .wav, .ogg, .m4a, and .opus.

+The program **supports scrobbling tracks shorter than 30s** by automatically rounding up their length to 30 seconds.

 ![discogs_release_scrobbler](https://i.imgur.com/21BgIvm.gif)